top of page

 Implementation of the United Nations Declaration on the Rights of Indigenous Peoples (DRIPA), ratified by Canada in June of 2021, requires Canada to recognize the rights of the Southeast Tribes and their interests in territories that pre-date the US-Canadian border.

-Southeast Alaska Tribes should have a seat at the table in development decisions impacting their traditional territories - including the headwaters of the transboundary Stikine, Taku and Unuk Rivers that hold immense cultural significance to the Tribes - where British Columbia is permitting major industrial hard-rock mining development without their free, prior and informed consent.
+Southeast Alaska Tribes should have a seat at the table in development decisions impacting their traditional territories, including the transboundary Stikine, Taku and Unuk Rivers, which hold immense cultural significance.
+Regardless, this is where British Columbia is permitting major industrial hard-rock mining development without their free, prior and informed consent.

 Toxic pollution that threatens species or ecosystems that are important to the cultural and physical survival of indigenous peoples can undermine human rights, including the rights to culture, means of subsistence, and food.
 Because these rights are recognized in treaties to which Canada is a party, Canada’s failure to prevent such pollution constitutes a human rights violation.